cantr1/DataAnalystPortfolio/README.md

     Insights: Compiled a report detailing the relationship between key heart health metrics and the prevalence of heart disease to inform preventative care strategies.

+- Cyber Security Salary Analysis Project

+Objective: Provide valuable insights into the salary trends and disparities in the cyber security industry, aimed at guiding professionals, recruiters, and industry analysts.
+Tools & Methods:

+    Jupyter: Utilized as the primary interactive development environment for exploratory data analysis and visualization.
+Enabled seamless integration of code, visual output, and narrative text.

+    Python: Leveraged for robust data processing and analysis.
+    Utilized libraries such as pandas for data manipulation and NumPy for numerical computations.

+    Matplotlib (MPL): Employed for creating detailed and informative visualizations.
+    Designed graphs and charts to illustrate salary trends, employment variations, and experience-based differences in compensation within the cyber security field.

 Each project is accompanied by a thorough README document, providing an overview of the project's context, the analytical approach taken, and a summary of findings.
 By perusing these projects, you will gain insights into my problem-solving capabilities, technical expertise, and ability to communicate complex data-driven insights in a clear and impactful manner.